Alchemy-Meister/TekkenBot/README.md

 - [ ] Reimplement other overlays (Only frame-data overlay has been implemented)
 - [ ] Complete this list :P

+## Disclaimer
+**Tekken's process memory overwrite has only been tested in offline mode, it probably won't work in online mode, nor I intend to make it work.
+Its only purpose is for debugging or for training with specific character/stages.
+No DLC piracy is intended.
+Use at your own risk**

 ## Screenshot
 ![Memory Overwrite](Screenshots/memory_overwrite.png?raw=true)